Куда я попал?

 Gelsemium

-Gelsemium has the ability to store its components in the Registry.(Citation: ESET Gelsemium June 2021)
+Gelsemium can modify the Registry to store its components.(Citation: ESET Gelsemium June 2021)

 WastedLocker